 Cutting corners with posting compliance could hurt you in two ways:

 1. Statute of limitations — The statute of limitations is a big advantage for employers because it allows you to dismiss a claim that was filed too late.
 For example, the statute of limitations for a federal discrimination claim is 300 days.
 For an FLSA overtime case, it’s two years.
 So, typically, if your business gets a claim from a former or existing employee outside of the established time period, you can move to have it dismissed.
 But problems can occur if there’s a posting violation.
 If you have an outdated poster — or no poster at all — the courts may decide that the statute of limitations doesn’t apply because you didn’t notify employees about their legal rights and responsibilities in the first place.
 You can’t use it as a defense, and the case may move forward against you.

 2. “Bad faith” — Another way posting compliance comes into play is as evidence of “bad faith.”
 This term refers to an intentional, dishonest act by not fulfilling legal obligations.
 A finding of bad faith can directly affect your damages in an employee lawsuit — either by inflating a damage award against you, or standing in the way of a good-faith defense that would otherwise reduce or eliminate your damages.

 CONCLUSION: As you can see, labor law posting compliance is extremely complex.
 Even a small business can have substantial requirements from multiple federal, state and local agencies.
-CBR (Creative Business Resources) is here to assist you and your business in every aspect of compliance.
+As a premiere PEO, CBR (Creative Business Resources) is here to assist you and your business in every aspect of compliance.

 Call CBR today at (602) 200-8500 or contact us online at here to discuss your needs with one of our HR experts!